Getting started¶

 Name: total_return, dtype: float64

-The index hierarchy of the final performance series can be then used to group the performance by any feature, such as window pair, symbol, and time period.
+The index hierarchy of the resulting performance series can then be used to group results by any feature, such as window pair, symbol, or time period.

 >>> mean_return = pf.total_return().groupby(['split_idx', 'symbol']).mean()